-After GCSE, drama students can go to college to study A-Level Drama or BTEC Level 3 in Performing Arts.
+After GCSE Drama students can go to college to study A-Level Drama or BTEC Level 3 in Performing Arts.
 There is also the possibility to study Theatre and Literature at A-Level.
-If students continued to university there are 72 different universities offering a range of qualifications either as pure acting or in combination with other interests.
+If students continued to university there are 72 different universities offering a range of qualifications either as pure acting or in combination with other interests such as Literature, Performing Arts, Production, Project Management or Education.

-If students did not want to pursue a career directly in acting, the transferable skills of problem solving, resilience, self-discipline and revolutionary thinking are all transferable skills to other industries.
+If students did not want to pursuit a career directly in acting the transferable skills of problem solving, resilience, self-discipline and revolutionary thinking are all transferable skills to other industries.
 Those wanting to pursue a career in business would be suited to learning the skills of public speaking that GCSE Drama can offer.